XUL (Sub 3 lb) A.T. Section Hike

 Stake bag

-Gear Swifts DCF Pegs bag
+Gear Swifts DCF Pegs bag.
+I'll also store my trowel inside.

 3